glFusion/mailer/README.md

   - Click on "Master API Key" in the REST API section.
   - Create a master API key if not already shown and note the API Key and Secret Key values.
     Enter these values in the plugin configuration.
-  - Return to the Account Settings and click "Event Notifications" under the REST API section.
+  - Return to the Account section and click "Event Notifications" under the REST API section.
   - Select "Spam", "Blocked" and "Unsub" event types and enter your webhook URL for each.
-    The URL is http(s)?://<yoursite.com>/mailer/hook.php?p=Mailjet
+    The URL is http(s)?://<yoursite.com>/mailer/hooks/hook.php?p=Mailjet
+    - Mailjet does not support double opt-in so subscriptions take effect immediately.
-  - *IMPORTANT* - Go to the Bad Behavior configuration in your site and whitelist the url `/mailer/hook.php`.
+  - *IMPORTANT* - Go to the Bad Behavior configuration in your site and whitelist the url `/mailer/hooks/hook.php`.